cheat/cheat/README.md

 You may view which directories are on your `CHEATPATH` with `cheat -d`.

 ### Enabling Syntax Highlighting ###
 `cheat` can optionally apply syntax highlighting to your cheatsheets.
+To can use this feature is neccessary to install the package [Pygments](http://pygments.org/).
 To enable syntax highlighting, export a `CHEATCOLORS` environment variable:

 ```sh
 export CHEATCOLORS=true